EhaabShareef/support-portal/README.md

 - ✅ **Authorization Enhancement**: Comprehensive policy-based security system
   - `SchedulePolicy` and `ScheduleEventTypePolicy` with granular permissions
   - Gates for module access control (`access-schedule-module`, `manage-schedules`)
-  - Role-based viewing restrictions (Clients see only their organization, Agents see department-level)
+  - Role-based viewing restrictions (Clients see only their organization, Support see department-level)
   - Method-level authorization using Laravel's `authorize()` helper

 #### 🎨 **User Experience Enhancements**